 c++ - Understanding std::forward -

-why compiler not able deduce template parameter std::forward
+why compiler not able deduce template parameter std::forward?

 i mean:

-#include <memory> #include <iostream> struct x{}; struct a{ a( const x& ) { std::cout << "cpy ctor\n"; } a( x&& ) { std::cout << "move ctor\n"; } }; x foo() { return {}; } template<typename t,typename arg> t* factory( arg&& ) { return new t(std::forward(a)); // ----------^^^^^^^^^^^^^^^ error: can't deduce template parameter } int main() { factory<a>(foo()); }
+#include <memory> #include <iostream> struct x{}; struct a{ a( const x& ) { std::cout << "cpy ctor\n"; } a( x&& ) { std::cout << "move ctor\n"; } }; x foo() { return {}; } template<typename t,typename arg> t* factory( arg&& ) { return new t(std::forward(a)); // ----------^^^^^^^^^^^^^^^ error: can't deduce template parameter } int main() { factory<a>(foo()); } i know design choice (due std::remove_reference in definition of std::forward) avoid user forget specify type. can't is: why way it's implemented works prevent deduction? why compiler not deducing forward's template parameter arg.

-declared so:
+std::forward declared so:

 Comments